 After being admitted to the College, individuals wishing on-campus housing must complete the following procedures:

-- New students must make a $500 advance payment for student housing by the date specified in the letter of admission.
-Information about the Housing Contract, Health History Form, Drug-Free Campus Policy and Acknowledgment, and Roommate Matching Form can be accessed on the student Portal site in March for early action students who have already paid the advance payment, or early April for regular decision students who have paid the advance payment.
+- New students must make a $500 admission deposit by the date specified in the letter of admission.
+Information about the Housing Contract, Health History Form, Drug-Free Campus Policy and Acknowledgment, and Roommate Matching Form can be accessed on the student Portal site in March.
 Students will receive instructions about submitting these forms online.
 To request hard copies, please contact the Office of Residence Life (240-895-4207).

 - New students who are 18 or older should complete and electronically sign the Housing Contract and the Drug-Free Acknowledgment (using the student Portal).
 If the student is not yet 18 years of age, the student must submit a hard copy of the Housing Contract and the Drug-Free Campus Acknowledgment and a parent or legal guardian must co-sign both documents which can be downloaded from the College website or requested from the Office of Residence Life.
 Students will be given the opportunity after receipt of the Housing Contract to verify contract information and to submit a Roommate Matching Profile which can be used by the students to find a roommate or for the College to pair roommates.
 More information can be obtained on the student Portal.
 The Housing Contract must be received by the Office of Residence Life by June 1.
 Students who do not submit the Housing Contract by June 1 will not be assigned to housing until the contract is submitted (and will be assigned to whatever space is available, if any).
 Room assignments will be made using the preference information on the Roommate Matching Form, and housing will be assigned in the order that the advance payments are received by the Business Office.
 Due to space limitations, preferences may not always be granted.
 Students may be placed in available spaces without prior consultation.